For Sunday, December 4, 2022

 at 10 a.m.
 HST

-If you cannot attend in person, you can access the service virtually by going to https://keawalai.org and clicking on the Vimeo link.
+As always, our Sunday service can be accessed livestream by going to https://keawalai.org and clicking on the Vimeo link.

-Please send any additional prayer requests for our pule during this Sunday’s worship.
-Requests can be sent during the week to firstname.lastname@example.org or call the church office at 808-879-5557.
-You can also email me directly at email@example.com or text me at 619-884-5830.
-And they can be written out on the pew cards when you arrive at worship.
-I hold these prayer requests in my personal prayer and will offer them during the service as well.
+Please send me any additional prayer requests for our pule during this Sunday’s worship.
+Requests can be sent to email@example.com or call the church office at 808-879-5557.
+You can also email me directly firstname.lastname@example.org or text me at 619-884-5830.
+Prayer requests can also be written out on the pew cards when you arrive at worship.
+I hold these prayer requests in my personal pule and will offer them during the service as well.

-I look forward to being with you in person or in spirit this Sunday.Me ke aloha o ke Akua, Kahu Scott Landis, Transitional Pastor
+During this wonderful season I look forward to being with you in person or in spirit as we gather for worship.Me ke aloha o ke Akua, Kahu Scott Landis, Transitional Pastor